Phone Number

 FAQ

-What is Carpal Tunnel Surgery?
+What is Carpal Tunnel Procedure?

 Due to the repetitive nature of tasks such as typing and using a mouse, office workers are often prone to developing CTS.
-Carpal Tunnel Surgery provides a significant relief from the discomfort and other symptoms associated with CTS, making it a common choice among office workers.
+Carpal Tunnel Procedure provides a significant relief from the discomfort and other symptoms associated with CTS, making it a common choice among office workers.